 Antisocial behaviour services

-Around two million incidents of antisocial behaviour (ASB) were recorded by police in England and Wales in the year 2014/15.
+Almost 1.8 million incidents of antisocial behaviour (ASB) were recorded by police in England and Wales in the 2016.

 According to the Crime and Disorder Act 1998, antisocial behaviour is behaviour that causes, or is likely to cause, harassment, alarm or distress to one or more persons not of the same household as the perpetrator.